 The idea of having all the ingredients you need with fancy, easy-to-read recipe cards delivered to your doorstep might sound super convenient, but all too often, it’s hard to break out of our habits.
 If you’re not accustomed to spending 30+ minutes cooking each night (or cooking at all), then making the switch to a meal kit from your current mealtime habits might be difficult.

 Unfortunately, these meals do expire if left unused in the fridge for a few days, so if you come home too tired or too late to whip up dinner in the kitchen, you could end up wasting your money with unused ingredients that spoil before you use them.
 On the other hand, if you love cooking and discovering delicious new recipes, switching to a meal kit could be a seamless and money-saving transition to expanding your culinary horizons.

 What Meal Kits Are Out There?

-There are several different meal kit delivery services out there, including Blue Apron, HelloFresh, Plated, Sun Basket, Home Chef, Purple Carrot, Crock Pot Cuisine, Marley Spoon, Chef’d, and even Amazon just launched their own meal kit service for Prime members.
+There are several different meal kit delivery services out there, including Blue Apron, HelloFresh, Plated, Sun Basket, Home Chef, Purple Carrot, Crock-Pot Cuisine, Marley Spoon, Chef’d, and even Amazon just launched their own meal kit service for Prime members.
 Or, what about AmazonFresh?
-Prices vary based on your meal plan (2 or 4 people, typically) and how many meals you order per week (2-5 for most meal prep companies), though HelloFresh and Blue Apron have been rated as most affordable by several meal kit reviewers, with average prices per serving ranging from $8.75-9.50.
+Prices vary based on your meal plan (2 or 4 people, typically) and how many meals you order per week (2-5 for most meal prep companies), though HelloFresh and Blue Apron have been rated as most affordable by several meal kit reviewers, with average prices per serving to range from $8.75-9.50.

 Coupons and Free Trials